manassadasivuni/website/content/Games of pure cooperation.md

 > [!SUMMARY]+
 > [[Games]] where all players have the *exact* same interests

-These [[games]] do not have conflict as all players want the same things.
+These [[Games]] do not have conflict as all players want the same things.
 $$
 \forall a \in A; \forall i, j, u_i(a) = u_j(a)
 $$